Intercontinental and transoceanic fixed links: Persian Gulf and Arabian Sea

-United Arab Emirates–India Tunnel

 A 1,200 mi tunnel, carrying Maglev trains, is planned to connect India’s biggest city Mumbai and emirate Fujairah (United Arab Emirates) through the Arabian Sea in a high-speed railway line to transport passengers, tourists and workers in just 2 hours.
 It had the support of Abdullah Alshehhi, chief consultant of Abu Dhabi National Advisory Office (a Masdar City-based consultancy), and the Gulf Cooperation Council.
 It is considered the longest submarine tunnel project in the world and will have a depth of 15,000 feet below the surface of the Indian Ocean.

 Also, Karachi (Pakistan) and Muscat (Oman) are also included future plans of train stations, making provision for a road to be constructed within the tunnel for cars and trucks as well as a floating hotel, shopping centres and fuel stations, featuring pipelines for oil and water.
 Expansion of the project might include the One Belt One Road Initiative, linking China to Pakistan economic corridor at Gwadar Port with UAE, through the Fujairah port to complement the Chinese silk road.

-Seikan tunnel

-One of the longest tunnels in the world and - depending on definitions (total length versus length actually under water) - either the longest or the second longest underwater tunnel ahead or behind of the Channel Tunnel, the Seikan Tunnel links Japan's northernmost main island Hokkaido to Honshu.
-Initially only built to Cape gauge, the rail line running through the tunnel has since been converted to dual gauge to allow standard gauge services, particularly Shinkansen.
-The Tōya Maru accident of 1954, in which a train ferry sank in a typhoon, killing over a thousand people, was a major factor in tilting the decision towards construction of the tunnel.
-The tunnel opened in 1988 and Hokkaido Shinkansen started running through it in 2016.